aditya-manit/cloudskew-landing/docs/frequently-asked-questions.md

 CloudSkew (Skewed Ventures Private Limited) is based in India.
 Currently, Stripe restricts the usage of American Express cards for India-based businesses ([details](https://support.stripe.com/questions/american-express-card-support-for-india-based-businesses)).

+### Why can't users in India purchase subscriptions yet?

+CloudSkew (Skewed Ventures Private Limited) is based in India.
+Stripe (our online payment processor) platform has different integrations & rules for payments from domestic (India-based) and international users.
+That said, support for India-based users is being added and should become available in a couple of sprints.

 ## Early adopter plan

 ### Why have I been moved to the EARLY ADOPTER plan?